andresk-en-fr-de/andre-s-cocktail-app/README.md

 - Sounds are from freesound.org sourced under Creative Commons (CC0 / Public Domain) - the licences that do not require crediting the author.
 - This project is released under the MIT License.

----

-**© A - Languages & Refinement, s.r.o. – All rights reserved.**